As Tony walked down the spaceship ramp, he wondered, 'What have you got yourself into Tony?'

 'A nice walk would be good after being cooped up for these last months in school then on the ship coming here,' Tony accepted.

-Tony picked up a backpack loaded with several items for possible emergencies some of which the purpose was obscure but included water and such.
-'Depending on the why, I suppose so?'
+Tony picked up a backpack loaded with several items for possible emergencies, some of which the purpose was obscure but included water and such.
+'Depending on the reason, I suppose so?'
 He responded a little startled by the question.

 'If a big bear shows up?'
 Junior suggested.

 'State how high it can climb and I will beat that,' Tony said a little worried as to the question, 'How often would one turn up?'
-Just a little concerned about that scenario as for where I came from, the only bears that were cute, cuddly and ate leaves.
+A little concerned about that scenario as for where he came from, the only bears were cute, cuddly and ate leaves.